The Mystery of Coffee Bean Descriptions and Coffee Jargon

 One practical answer is to but from a store where you can rely on what they tell you.
 We have a few favourite spots where we believe they know what they’re talking about.
 We occasionally profile these, and are always on the lookout for new places to try out.

 Another approach is to increase your own coffee knowledge a little, enough to make informed choices about the coffee bean types available.

 Below is a good place to start.
 It’s the first in a series explaining common terms used in describing coffee beans.
 It’s based on questions we’ve frequently heard about choosing coffee bean types.

-1. What are Arabica and Robusta beans?
+1. What is the difference between Arabica coffee and Robusta coffee beans?

-These are the two species of coffee plant used to make virtually all the coffee bean types you will find.
+Arabica and Robusta are the two species of coffee plant used to make virtually all the coffee bean types you will find.

 There are many more, but virtually all the coffee grown commercially is made up of these two.
 There's a third called Liberica, but you’ll rarely if ever come across it, so can ignore it for most purposes.
 Some consider a Excelsa a fourth, but it’s technically a variant of Liberica, although with very different flavour.

-Robusta is cheaper, because the crops are hardier, and are less “fussy” about where and how they’re grown.
+Robusta coffee is cheaper, because the crops are hardier, and are less “fussy” about where and how they’re grown.
 It’s used to good effect in some blends to enhance the flavour.
 But it’s also commonly used in blends and instant to keep prices low.